Young Trees

 • Salt tolerance: high

-• Uses: ornamental, shade, residential, commercial, roadside
+• Uses: shade, ornamental, residential, commercial, roadside

-• Florida native: no
+• Florida native: no, but thrives in Florida

 Clusia rosea / Pitch Apple (Clusia rosea)